-This introduction to Alice is a perfect format for Alice events or workshops and is great for use as an Hour of Code lesson follows the animation production process from storyboarding to programming with Alice and The Sims.
+This introduction to Alice is a perfect format for Alice events or workshops and is great for use as an Hour of Code event.
+This lesson follows the animation production process from storyboarding to programming with Alice and The Sims.
 Let creativity and storytelling drive your learning in a drag and drop coding environment.
 The project will guide you through what is a storyboard, translating a storyboard into a programmable script, and how to program a short 3D animation.
 This lesson is a condensed version of the introductory lessons for scene design, programming, and the design process.
 Those lessons linked to below can be referenced for more information and resources depending on time and skill level.
 This lesson is recommended for events between 1 and 2 hours.
 Longer events or workshops should look at using the full introductory Alice curriculum including the full versions of the linked lessons.

 Join millions in the Hour of Code.
 Watch these stories (hint: you may know some of them) and get excited to take part.